fika-lang/fika/README.md

 Identifiers in Fika are written in snake_case (similar to Ruby, Elixir or Python).
 Types are written in CamelCase.

-Fika has a type checker which makes sure your function actually return what they say they do.
+Fika has a type checker which makes sure your functions actually return what they say they do.
 For example, the type checker will report an error for the following code: